The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Conclusions

 \section{Conclusions}

-\psc{} is an explicit electromagnetic particle-in-cell code.
-It exploits the capabilities of today's massively parallel super-computers and can be run on 100,000's of conventional cores.
-It's flexible design allows for changing algorithms and data structures to support current and future processor designs.
-In previous sections, we have focused on two distinguishing features of \psc: (1) Support for patch-based dynamic load-balancing using space-filling curves, which effectively resolves issues with performance degradation as particles move between local domains.
-(2) Support for Nvidia GPU's, achieving a speed-up of more than $6\times$ on Cray XK7 nodes.
+In this paper, we have described the numerical and computational methods used in the explicit electromagnetic particle-in-cell code \psc.
+We have shown that it can make use of the capabilities of today's massively parallel super-computers and can be run on 10,000's or 100,000's of conventional cores. \psc's flexible design allows for changing algorithms and data structures to support current and future processor designs.
+We have focused on two distinguishing features of \psc: First, support for patch-based dynamic load-balancing using space-filling curves, which effectively addresses performance issues in simulations where large numbers of particles move to different regions of the spatial domain, causing imbalance of the computational load on the decomposed domain.
+Using two case studies, we have shown that \psc{}'s new load balancing method achieves and maintains good computational performance over the entire run.

-\psc{} encompasses both production and development capabilities in one code, allowing for state-of-the-art science simulations while at the same time, experimental new features are being developed, e.g., we are currently in the process of implementing support for Intel's new many-integrated-cores processor technology (Intel Xeon Phi) which takes advantage of the new 512-bit SIMD capabilities.
+Second, \psc{} supports Nvidia GPU's, achieving a speed-up of more than $6\times$ on Cray XK7 nodes for 2-d problems.
+We have introduced the basic computational techniques applied to achieve high performance for particle-in-cell simulations not only on a single GPU, but on supercomputers with 1000s of GPUs.